-What Can You Do To Get THC Out of Your System Quicker?
+What Can You Do to Get THC Out of Your System Quicker?

-According to users’ recommendations, eating healthy, exercising, and drinking a lot of water may speed up the process.
-However, the amount of time THC takes to leave the body system depends on different unique factors for each individual.
+Although THC is not eliminated from your system, these factors only speed up the process.
+Furthermore, the amount of time THC takes to leave the body system depends on different unique factors for each individual.

-What Can I Do To Avoid A Positive Drug Test?
+What Can I Do to Avoid a Positive Drug Test?

 If you consume CBD oil regularly, below are some measures you can take to avoid a positive drug test.